Mayor of New York City: History

 In 1665, Governor Richard Nicolls appointed Thomas Willett as the first mayor of New York.
 For 156 years, the mayor was appointed and had limited power.
 Between 1783 and 1821 the mayor was appointed by the Council of Appointment in which the state's governor had the loudest voice.
 In 1821 the Common Council, which included elected members, gained the authority to choose the mayor.
 An amendment to the New York State Constitution in 1834 provided for the direct popular election of the mayor.
 Cornelius W. Lawrence, a Democrat, was elected that year.

 Gracie Mansion has been the official residence of the mayor since Fiorello La Guardia's administration in 1942.
 Its main floor is open to the public and serves as a small museum.

 The mayor is entitled to a salary of $258,750 a year.
 Michael Bloomberg, mayor of the city from 2002 to 2013 and one of the richest people in the world, declined the salary and instead was paid $1 yearly.

 In 2000, direct control of the city's public school system was transferred to the mayor's office.
 Thereafter, in 2003, the reorganization established the New York City Department of Education.

+As a position that is elected, appointed, or hired by the city, the mayor of New York must file their oath of office with the city clerk's office and pay a $9 fee by credit card or money order.

 "New York's new solar system": Tammany Hall revolves around Boss Croker in this 1899 cartoon in Puck.

 Tammany Hall, which evolved from an organization of craftsmen into a Democratic political machine, was an American political organization founded in 1786 and incorporated on May 12, 1789.
 It became the main local political machine of the Democratic Party and played a major role in controlling New York City and New York State politics.
 The organization gained control of Democratic Party nominations in the state and city in 1861, and played a major role in New York City politics into the 1960s and was a dominant player from the mayoral victory of Fernando Wood in 1854 through the era of Robert Wagner (1954–1965).
 Its last political leader was an African American man named J. Raymond Jones.

 Deputies

 The mayor of New York City may appoint several deputy mayors to help oversee major offices within the executive branch of the city government.
 The powers and duties, and even the number of deputy mayors, are not defined by the City Charter.

-The post was created by Fiorello La Guardia (who appointed Grover Whalen as deputy mayor) to handle ceremonial events that the mayor was too busy to attend.
-Since then, deputy mayors have been appointed with their areas of responsibility defined by the appointing mayor.
-There are currently nine deputy mayors, all of whom report directly to the mayor.
 The majority of agency commissioners and department heads report to one of the deputy mayors, giving the role a great deal of power within a mayoral administration.

-Deputy mayors do not have any right to succeed to the mayoralty in the case of vacancy or incapacity of the mayor.